enklikanketa/1KAPanel/README.md

 ## Connect with Crashlytics (optional)
 It is very important to get feedback of possible crash reports in 1KAPanel app and unwanted catched exceptions.
 We advise you to use this kit to get reports and repear them as fast as you can, so future data gathering can not be affected.
 To use it in app, follow the instructions [here](https://firebase.google.com/docs/crashlytics/get-started?platform=android&utm_source=fabric&utm_medium=inline_banner&utm_campaign=fabric_sunset&utm_content=kits_crashlytics).
 As mentioned, this is optional and if you don't want to use it, all you have to do is comment two lines - first in *App.java* and second in *Libraries/GeneralLib.java*.

+# Acknowledgments
+*The project ‘Integration of mobile devices into survey research in social sciences: Development of a comprehensive methodological approach’ (ID J5-8233) was financially supported by the Slovenian Research Agency.*

+* The authors acknowledge the financial support from the Slovenian Research Agency (research core funding No. P5-0399).*